 I don’t know – Is it ok if I have another candy bar?
 How about half a candy bar?
 How about vegging out in front of the TV for just a little longer, and work out later?

 The more you push the envelope, the more wear you will cause to your bumpers.
 If you’re willing to take the gamble, by all means go for it.

 Up until now we have assumed we’re lifting in a civilized manner, with nice rubber flooring or even a platform.
 But…

 It hardly needs mentioning that dropping iron plates on concrete is a bad, bad idea.

 The funny thing about dropping bumpers on concrete is: The more expensive the bumper, the worse it wears on bare concrete.

 The expensive competition bumpers have lots of steel inside them that jacks up the price, and they’re really accurate, but the thing is, they don’t bounce.
 Part of that is also due to the high hardness rating of the rubber they use, with just enough give to soften the blow but protect anything long-term very well.
 You need more rubber, and softer rubber, to soften the impact.

 This even goes somewhat for a dead-blow bounce economy bumper.

-The bounciest are the Hi-Temps.
-While I don’t think they’re warrantied for use on bare concrete, they are one of the best ones to do so with if you’re lifting in your garage and rubber flooring isn’t possible for you right now.
+The bounciest are crumb rubber bumpers.
+They are the best type to drop on bare concrete if you’re lifting in your garage and rubber flooring isn’t possible for you right now.